crazystorm720/Deterministic-Serendipity/oci_db_free_tier.md

 #### to get started learn how to [copy](https://github.blog/changelog/2021-09-20-quickly-copy-the-contents-of-a-file-to-the-clipboard/) everything within this document.  it's a small 'tiled' squares on the RIGHT towards the top of this page NEXT TO THE WORDS raw.  once you have it copy paste into your favorite llm {small list below}. the llm will kick things off then you take things from there.  what are you interested in...business? truest?
 I've just provided a type safe way to accomplish this.  enjoy! :)

+bounded chaos: a manifesto ()

+Math binds the chaos
+Primes and ϕ guard the gates
+Configs cannot lie

+Ceiling – 1024 absolute.
+Steps – Fibonacci only (1 → 987).
+State – primes own it; others don’t.
+Ratios – ϕ, clipped at 1024.
+Shape – every part is a smaller copy of the whole.
+Gate – CUE rejects anything else.

+Ship it. 🎉

+* tell your LLM to use these constrains in your next planning/design project. you'll learn a new phrase - type safety and wonder why GitOpsv2 took so long to get here!

+bounded chaos that leads to deterministic serendipity

+Design a K8s cluster using Meta-CUE rules.
+- Max 1024 nodes
+- Prime-indexed nodes are stateful
+- CPU:RAM follows ϕ
+- Validate with CUE before YAML exists

 [mqtt_nonsense](https://github.com/crazystorm720/room-occupancy-prediction-mqtt-meraki/tree/main)

 [getting_serious](https://github.com/crazystorm720/mandelbrot_set_generation)